Skip to main content

 What's the difference between a mansard and a dormer in Camberwell?

 Structural and visual scope.
 A rear dormer adds a vertical wall projection within the existing roof slope, with the existing roof structure largely retained and reinforced.
-A mansard rebuilds the roof entirely with a double-pitched profile — a steep lower slope at 70-72 degrees and a shallow upper slope at 15-20 degrees — creating a near-vertical rear elevation that maximises usable floor area.
+A mansard rebuilds the roof entirely with a double-pitched profile, a steep lower slope at 70-72 degrees and a shallow upper slope at 15-20 degrees, creating a near-vertical rear elevation that maximises usable floor area.
 Mansards always need full planning permission because the roof profile changes; dormers proceed under permitted development within volume limits except in conservation areas.
-Mansards typically deliver 30-40% more usable floor area than dormers but cost 40-50% more to build because the existing roof structure is largely replaced.
+A mansard typically delivers 30-40% more usable floor area than a dormer because the existing roof structure is largely replaced.
 On listed Camberwell Grove terraces, mansards are sometimes the only design that satisfies Listed Building Consent because dormers read as too modern.

 Why hire All Well for a Camberwell loft conversion?

 Three reasons.
-First, conservation experience: we know the SE5 stock — the Camberwell Grove listed terraces, the three conservation areas, the heritage materials Southwark's conservation team requires (slate, lead flashing, lime mortar, traditional sash windows), and the mansard design parameters that satisfy Listed Building Consent.
+First, conservation experience: we know the SE5 stock, the Camberwell Grove listed terraces, the three conservation areas, the heritage materials Southwark's conservation team requires (slate, lead flashing, lime mortar, traditional sash windows), and the mansard design parameters that satisfy Listed Building Consent.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including Listed Building Consent applications, conservation-specialist architect coordination, and party wall surveyor fees.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Camberwell Loft Conversions